close

 Our ventilation systems

-Adequate ventilation ensures that the air inside your home changes frequently enough to avoid it getting stale.
+Adequate ventilation ensures that the air inside your home changes frequently enough to avoid it getting stale, stagnant, or lingering around long enough to create condensation and mould issues.

 Benefits to installing an extractor fan or a whole house (PIV) ventilation unit: